 The Fuel Quality Act contains fuel specifications and reporting requirements imposed on fuel suppliers concerning supplied volumes, greenhouse gas emissions, and the origin of fuels.
 The purpose of the act is to provide a standard quality for fuels for running vehicles and limit the negative environmental impact from these.

-Under the link "Fuel quality act" in the menu to the left, you can find short information regarding the general framework concerning those areas of this legislation that the Swedish Energy Agency is responsible for.
+Under the link Fuel Quality Act, you can find information regarding the general framework concerning those areas of this legislation that the Swedish Energy Agency is responsible for.